By Dr. Justin Marchegiani

 We may take the NCGS patient off of gluten entirely, and the patient may get better.
 Even though the patient isn’t showing the celiac markers, he or she is improving when gluten is removed.
 The article findings, referenced at the end of this post, concluded that if the NCGS patient doesn’t address the gluten issues, the patient will continue to progress into a disease state.

-We can prevent this type of disease from occurring by recognizing that the patient potentially has NCGS and providing strategies, such as avoiding gluten, to fix the gut and reverse the process.
+We can prevent this type of disease from occurring by recognizing that the patient potentially has NCGS and providing strategies, such as avoiding gluten.
+This is to fix the gut and reverse the process.

 The brain talks to the gut and the gut talks to the brain through what’s known as the gut-brain axis (GBA).
 This happens via the sympathetic nervous system’s fight-or-flight mechanisms and the parasympathetic nervous system’s vagus nerve stimulation.